Tinkerforge/doc/source/Hardware/Bricklets/LCD_20x4.rst

 -----------

-This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 20x4 alphanummeric character display with blue backlight and three push buttons.
+This LCD :ref:`Bricklet <product_overview_bricklets>` is equipped with a 20x4 alphanumeric character display with blue backlight and three push buttons.
 It can be controlled with :ref:`Bricks <product_overview_bricks>`.
 The API allows to write characters to the LCD, get the state of the buttons, switch the backlight on or off and configure events for the buttons.

-You can use this bricklet to display text, for example a name of a song that is played on your PC or measurements from other bricklets.
+You can use this Bricklet to display text, for example a name of a song that is played on your PC or measurements from other Bricklets.

 Technical Specifications
 ------------------------